 - Refrigerators and freezers

-- Small kitchen appliances (for example, coffee makers and grinders)
+- Small kitchen appliances (for example, coffee makers and toasters)

 - Humidifiers and dehumidifiers

-For each item, try to ascertain the exact make and model, and then cross-reference that information with ENERGY STAR to determine its annual cost to operate and expected lifespan.
+For each item, determine the exact make and model, and then cross-reference that information with Energy Star to determine its annual cost to operate and expected lifespan.

-Later, you can use cost-to-operate information to research more efficient replacement appliances – though, as with home mechanicals, it usually doesn’t make financial sense to replace an inefficient appliance until it approaches the end of its useful life.
+Later, you can use cost-to-operate information to research more efficient replacement appliances.
+But as with water heaters and boilers, it usually doesn’t make financial sense to replace an inefficient appliance until it approaches the end of its useful life.

 As you take stock of your home’s appliances, note any that remain plugged in or operational when not in use.
-For instance, home computers and printers often remain powered up and plugged in around the clock, even if they’re only used a few hours out of the week.
-(Obviously, refrigerators and freezers need to remain on 24/7, and many other appliances – such as washers, dryers, dishwashers and garbage disposal systems – usually remain plugged in for convenience.)
+For instance, home computers and printers often stay powered up and plugged in around the clock, even if you only use them a few hours per week.

 Lighting isn’t rocket science.
-Basically, older incandescent and fluorescent bulbs are less efficient than compact fluorescent light bulbs (CFLs) and light-emitting diode bulbs (LEDs).
+Older incandescent and fluorescent bulbs are less efficient than compact fluorescent light bulbs (CFLs) and light-emitting diode bulbs (LEDs).

 Getting a Professional Home Energy Assessment

-If your DIY home audit reveals lots of potential problem areas, or if you’re willing to pay a professional to do a more thorough and precise job than you can manage on your own, spring for a professional home energy assessment – and plan to spend up to $600 if you can’t find a free or reduced-cost offer from your utility or state environmental authorities.
+If your DIY home audit reveals lots of potential problem areas or you’re willing to pay a professional to do a more thorough and precise job than you can manage on your own, spring for a professional home energy assessment.

 Some utilities offer free or reduced-cost assessments through their favored auditors.
-Some state governments have similar programs as well, so check with your jurisdiction’s environmental authorities before proceeding.
-Simply visit your environmental agency’s website (search for the name of your state, plus “environmental agency” if you don’t know what it’s called) and look for an “energy audits” tab or similar.
+Some state governments have similar programs, so check with your jurisdiction’s environmental authorities before proceeding.
+Just search for your state’s name plus “environmental agency” if you don’t know what it’s called.
+Then look for an “energy audits” tab or similar.

-If you don’t get a break on your assessment, expect to pay as little as $150 to as much as $600, per HouseLogic.
-Assessments at the lower end of the range are less thorough and primarily visual in nature – similar to a DIY audit, but conducted by a professional who knows exactly what to look for.
-Costlier assessments are diagnostic in nature, meaning they utilize precision tools to quantify waste and inefficiency.
+If you don’t get a break on your assessment, expect to pay as little as $200 to as much as $700, per HomeAdvisor.
+Audits at the lower end of the range are less thorough and primarily visual — similar to a DIY audit but conducted by a professional who knows what to look for.
+Costlier assessments are diagnostic, meaning they use precision tools to quantify waste and inefficiency.